Monthly Archives: January 2007

 But I found out that the hard way, years later.
 When I engaged a more conscious way of living my life, I decided to try it out for real.
 It must be something beyond daily horoscopes and stupid predictions, I said at some point.
 So I started to study by myself.
 I read several books and subscribed to several popular astrology websites.
 I learned to use astrology software and use it on a daily basis.
 I studied the planet movements, the transgressions, the planetary hours and the cycles of days, weeks, months and astrological signs.
 Things has started to progress nicely.
 Not only I began to realise that my image about astrology was completely wrong, but I also learned to use it in a systematic way.
 I even followed the official course from an astrology school in Romania, called Fidelia.

 To make a long story short, after two years of constantly experiencing it I becomed an intermediate to advanced astrologer.
 Now I master enough of that science for actually getting something out of it.
 And the term “science” is a little bit exagerated, I admit.
 Astrology is not a science in “normal” way.
 It involves a lot of emotional and spiritual participation, things that traditional science has avoided constantly.
-But I was not interested in its legitimity – I can make my own decision about things and not wait for other to tell me if this thing is legit or not – what I was really interested in, was its use.
+But I was not interested in its legitimity – I can make my own decision about things and not wait for others to tell me if this thing is legit or not – what I was really interested in, was its use.
 How can I use astrology for personal development?

-And, first of wll, why use it?
+And, first of all, why use it?

 When and why I broke up with… smoking